 Lickey Hills Country Park is the perfect place to get some fresh air, with sprawling woodlands, grasslands, and plenty of hills to climb.
 Bring a picnic and a kite for a lovely summer outing with the kids.
 There are tons of hiking and walking trails to suit any ability and some stunning views out across the countryside from Beacon Hill, which is the highest point in Worcestershire.

-Children will love the play areas and avid golfers can sneak away to the golf course whilst the others enjoy gorgeous flora and fauna throughout the park.
+Children will love the play areas and avid golfers can sneak away to the golf course whilst others enjoy gorgeous flora and fauna throughout the park.
 It’s about a 30-minute drive South West of Birmingham so no need to dread a long car ride.

 📍Lickey Hills Country Park, Warren Ln, Rednal, Birmingham B45 8ER

-2. Winterbourne House and Gardens
+3. Winterbourne House and Gardens

 Nestled in leafy Edgbaston, you’ll find the historic, Edwardian Winterbourne House.
 The house itself, owned by the University of Birmingham, is open to the public and it’s decorated in an Arts and Crafts style, making you feel as though you’ve stepped into a little piece of history.
 Tickets for the house and garden are just £8 per person.